HL7/fhir-saner/input/pagecontent/measure_group_ventilators.md

 ### Define each Population

 The population definitions provide both descriptive and computable content for the measure, describing it to the implementer, and to the system that automates its computation.
-Capacity measures have three populations:
+Capacity measures have three or four populations:
-1. The initial population from which the other populations are found.
+1. An optional initial population from which the other populations are found.
 2. The denominator population, which may simply be the initial population (this is the case for ventilators).
 3. The numerator population, which usually applies a filter to the initial population.

-Provide a code describing the initial population.
+4. The numerator-complement population, which represents the population in the denomonator not found in the numerator.

+The initial population is not used in the Ventilators measure becase it would be the same as the denominator population so the measure starts with the denominator.

 ```
  * with group[3].population[0] do
  ** with code do